 - You want to start on the low E string, the string that sounds the lowest in pitch opposite of the high E string.

-- Next, you’ll want to set your metronome to… let’s say 80 BPM, should be slow enough!
-If it’s too fast, try 60 BPM.
+- Next, you’ll want to set your metronome to… let’s say 80 beats per minute (BPM), should be slow enough!
+If it’s too fast, try 60 beats per minute (BPM) as you get used to how to use a metronome

 - Then while listening to each tick of the metronome, you’ll want to play the 1st fret with your index finger, then the 2nd fret with your middle finger, the 3rd fret with your ring finger, and lastly, the 4th fret with your pinky finger.